 When Hooker assumed command of the Army of the Potomac, morale was sinking, and desertions were rising.
 Hooker spent his first few months in charge of the army implementing reforms that raised the spirits of his soldiers.
 On February 5, 1863, Hooker issued General Orders, No. 6 (Army of the Potomac), discontinuing Burnside's Grand Divisions and naming eight corps commanders.
 By spring, the army was ready for another offensive.
 Hooker's first test as commander of the army came at the Battle of Chancellorsville (April 30-May 6, 1863), where he proved no match for Robert E. Lee.
 Despite being outnumbered nearly two to one, Lee out-maneuvered the Federal army and drove the Northerners from the field.

 The Confederate victory at Chancellorsville prompted Robert E. Lee to launch a second invasion of the North in June 1863.
-As Lee moved north, Lincoln ordered Hooker to move in a parallel direction, keeping the Army of the Potomac between Lee and the nation's capital.
-On June 28, 1863, Hooker attended a strategy meeting with the President and General-in-Chief Henry W. Halleck.
-When a dispute arose regarding the disposition of troops at Harper's Ferry, Hooker impulsively offered to resign his command.
+As Lee moved north, President Lincoln ordered Hooker to move in a parallel direction, keeping the Army of the Potomac between Lee and the nation's capital.
+On June 27, 1863, Hooker attended a strategy meeting with the President and General-in-Chief Henry W. Halleck.
+When a dispute arose regarding the disposition of troops at Harpers Ferry, Hooker impulsively offered to resign his command.
 Lincoln quickly accepted the resignation and had Secretary of War Edwin M. Stanton issue General Orders, No. 194 (U.S. War Department) placing George Meade in command of the Army of the Potomac just four days before the pivotal Battle of Gettysburg.